Last Updated on November 24, 2022 by ashley.davis

 Confusion, hallucination and dysfunction are some UTI symptoms in seniors.
 All these are connected to the brain.
 So, why does UTI affect the brain?

 UTI can affect the brain when the immune system gets completely damaged.
-This results in the bacteria getting into the bloodstream and flow all around the body.
+This results in the bacteria getting into the bloodstream and flowing all around the body.
 And this complication is called Sepsis.
+According to the Sepsis Alliance, more than 50% of sepsis is caused by UTIs among older adults.

 What Is the Connection between UTI and Dementia?

 Ever thought that a urinary infection can be connected with dementia?
-Yes, you read that right.
-UTI and dementia have special connections between them.
+Yes, according to our Dementia resource guide, UTI and dementia have special connections between them.

 The symptoms of UTI in the elderly with dementia can vary from that in any other senior without dementia.
 The common symptoms of UTI are completely invisible in this case.
 Knowing about it can help in caring for loved ones remarkably.